ADELAIDE - A GROWING, CONNECTED & LIVEABLE CITY

 #8 UNIQUE CITY EVENTS

 Adelaide City is renowned for staging high quality events, including the National Pharmacies Christmas Pageant in November that attracts over 300,000 children and parents, and the Adelaide Fringe Festival that attracts over 3 million attendees.
 In addition, the Adelaide Cabaret Festival, Festival of Ideas, Guitar Festival, East End Unleashed, Santos Tour Downunder, Oz Asia Festival, WOMADelaide and Tasting Australia all attract visitors across the annual event calendar.
 The Adelaide Oval Stadium hosts AFL, SANFL, cricket tests and concerts with crowd numbers reaching over 50,000 at any one event.
 South Australia won the title of Best Event State in the 2020 Australian Event Awards.
+The skilful management of Covid has assisted the delivery of modified events.

 #9 Business TOURISTS